 Escape the heat at the Ipswich Art Gallery this summer and visit Built for Speed for an awesome hands-on experience the whole family can enjoy.
 (Like, for real, the dads we saw today were like little kids and some were down-right competitive!)

 Be your own engineer and build your dream racer!
 Design, build and race your LEGO® hot rod, dragster or supercar down rad ramps and slick tracks.
 Modify your ride for extra speed then re-race your turbocharged wheels for ultimate victory!

-Downstairs in the (well air conditioned) Ipswich Art Gallery, is the creative spaces where kids can contruct their very own racing tracks with the materials provided using their imaginations…. there are multiple track options so your child (and you too if you like) can unleash your inner engineer with the return of the popular ‘build your own’ racing tracks.
+Downstairs in the (well air conditioned) Ipswich Art Gallery, is the creative spaces where kids can construct their very own racing tracks with the materials provided using their imaginations…. there are multiple track options so your child (and you too if you like) can unleash your inner engineer with the return of the popular ‘build your own’ racing tracks.
 Create your own track using the materials provided including tubes and recycled materials to send your racer speeding on its way.
 See if you can make the best, longest, loop-the-loop racing track ever!

 Families Tip: Take your jumper – their air-conditioning is VERY good!

 Racing Track Installation

 The racing track fun continues in the next room downstairs with the purpose built racing tracks.
 Your kids can (ok, yes you and your partner can ‘help’ too!) create their own LEGO® racer to speed down these massive tracks putting their building skills against their siblings, friends and other visitors.

 Ready, Set, Fun at the Ipswich Art Gallery